 The LSA launched with an innovative financial model that seeks to reduce the financial burden on students with the long-term ambition of widening access to architectural education from across the whole of society.
 Our fees are substantially cheaper than the majority of schools, and are offset by salary students earn from an integrated 12-month work placement within our Practice Network.

 From 2018/19, our tuition fees for both First Year and Second Year are £7,500/year, which is significantly lower than the £9,250/year that the majority of the UK’s university-based courses will charge.
-Additionally, in the First Year our students earn a minimum of £12,000/year, though frequently more than this depending on experience and the practice’s profile.
+Additionally, in the First Year, our students undertake an integrated practice placement where they earn a minimum of £12,000/year, though frequently more than this depending on experience and the practice’s profile.

 See our online Admissions Handbook for more information on how to pay tuition fees, guidance on additional costs and how to arrange a salary sacrifice on your work placement salary to reduce your tax contribution.
 For any further enquiries that aren’t covered in the handbook please email email@example.com.